-Wealth and Freedom.
 Ahhh – the holy grails of monetary and fiscal success… But what do they mean really?

-To be financially free do you have to suffer though a cheap and thrifty standard of living or is it possible for the average person to rise above mediocrity in this area of their life?
+To be financially free do you have to suffer though a cheap and thrifty standard of living to retire ahead later?

 To some people it conjures up winning the lottery or finding out you just received a massive inheritance.

 To others, it brings forth images of frugal living that defeats the purpose of wanting it in the first place.

-The definition I adhere to is that to be economically free you must be able to not work (if desired) and still have enough money to live life fully.
+For me, to be economically free you must be able to not work (if desired) and still have enough money to live life fully.

-It is indeed possible to live in a way that is completely nonrestrictive from a fiscal standpoint, allowing you the luxuries you desire instead of feeling you have to live cheaply in order to have freedom.
+It is indeed possible to live in a way that is completely nonrestrictive from a financial standpoint, allowing you the luxuries you desire instead of feeling you have to live cheaply in order to have freedom.

 Unfortunately, much of the education surrounding this topic teaches people to plug the little leaks that are draining their bank accounts.

 Give up your daily latte, drive a clunker, and eat ramen noodles at home every night.

 Somebody has to point out the obvious though – That’s no way to live!

-Before we go into depth on what financial freedom is, let’s look at what being free from economic stress is NOT by looking at the 3 most common misconceptions…
+Before we go into depth on what financial freedom is, let’s look at what being free from economic stress is NOT, by looking at the 3 most common misconceptions…

 3 Most Common Misconceptions of Financial Freedom